uio-carpentry/organisational/meetings/210430_board_meeting.md

 - can we do something like that - make our own module?
 - one approach: be generous with instructor training spots, hope that some of them "stick around" to become carpentries instructors
 - keep the silver membership (current level) for now, and go for a higher tier next year when the situation is more stable?
+- **Action**: Naoe to make a written proposal to change the membership tier level to Platinum and circulate it with the board

 ## To be discussed with the library